Petanque French Lesson Plan

 Share

-Introduce your students to the beloved French tradition of la pétanque—more than just a game, it’s a cultural institution deeply rooted in the daily life of many peoples across France.
+Introduce your students to the beloved French tradition of la pétanque—more than just a game, it’s a cultural institution deeply rooted in daily French life.
 Through engaging listening comprehension activities based on a video featuring native French speakers, your students will:

 • Discover a traditional French sport rooted in everyday life, especially in the south of France.